 In my research with dying migrants in England, I have come across very different approaches to pain, illness and death.
-Some people reject all palliation and appear to embrace pain as an experience that can be affirming of their relationship with god.
+Some people reject all medical palliation and appear to embrace pain as an experience that can be affirming of their relationship with god.
 Others, can choose to die consciously without being sedated, not only because of religious belief, but sometimes also out of a Broyardian sense of wanting to adventure into this last unknown.

 And sometimes there can be a change of perspective as individuals move closer to death.
 After a decade of hectoring her children to help her die, when her last stages of life became imminent following a stroke, the author Michelle Henson’s mother changed her mind.
 A wise rabbi was able to recognise her conflicted and overlapping feelings.
 Henson’s worry is that social attitudes to illness and dependency, especially for older people, are influencing last wishes and that we can be too quick to seek out clinical options, “life and death is now rather like shopping” Henson writes, “consumer sovereignty gone mad” (3).

 The range of views on assisted dying, for doctors too, are often glossed over or misrepresented.
-The geriatrician, Raymond Tallis, feels that assisted dying discussions have been ‘captured’ by a relatively small, but powerful group of clinicians.
+The geriatrician, writer and poet, Raymond Tallis, feels that assisted dying discussions have been ‘captured’ by a relatively small, but powerful group of clinicians.
 Tallis believes that despite the main representative bodies – the British Medical Association and the Royal Colleges of Physicians and General Practitioners - being opposed to assisted dying, opinion among doctors is much more ambivalent and divided.
 In Tallis' opinion, the majority of doctors want their representative bodies to be neutral on assisted dying.